 - Lastly, never keep pry tools, torches, sledgehammers in the same area as the safe.

-Now that we have covered the security measures, you may be wondering about what you can do about the temperature.
+Now that we have covered the security measures, you may be wondering about what you can do about the temperature in a garage gun safe.

 Check out my other post on the best hard rifle cases